 The RHS Chelsea Flower Show is just around the corner, and we wanted to catch up with Guy Barter, Chief Hortifulturist at the RHS, about what is going on this year, how the community is getting involved, and the importance of community gardening.
 Take a look at our interview with him below:

 Our interview with Guy Barter on RHS Chelsea

 1. You are involved with the RHS Chelsea show this May, what sort of things are you going to be doing?

 I will be

 Following on from our showcase last year on community gardening projects across the UK, we have conducted an interview with Jeanne from Stanmer Community Gardening Group on the current projects they are running.
 They are a fantastic group of people and their project is extremely valuable to the community, so we are delighted to have been able to speak to Jeanne about it.

-How would you describe your project and what you do?
+How would you describe your project a

 Unless you've been living under a rock, you'll know that Bradley Wiggins won gold in cycling for the men's time trial.